Intershop Blog

 5 challenges for wholesalers undergoing digitalization

-• New competitors: They are penetrating markets that were previously dominated by wholesalers.
-Platforms such as Amazon not only have sophisticated digital know-how, an extensive technical infrastructure, and logistical expertise, they also have the necessary financial firepower.
-Read here how your B2B website can beat Amazon.
+2. New competitors: They are penetrating markets that were previously dominated by wholesalers.
+Platforms such as Amazon or Alibaba not only have sophisticated digital know-how, an extensive technical infrastructure, and logistical expertise, they also have the necessary financial firepower.
+This is how they offer a well-developed frictionless buyer journey which differentiates their digital sales channels and attracts traditional buyers of wholesalers.

-• Increasing price and content transparency: As the Internet continues to boost transparency into both offer content and pricing, customers are becoming increasingly sensitive to price, service, and quality.
-If any of these elements are lacking, the usually tech-savvy and well-informed online consumer is just a few clicks away from choosing a competitor.
+3. Increasing price and content transparency: The number of buyers who research and shop online is growing steadily within every industry.
+As a result, customers are aware of what the market has to offer and prices are transparent.
+They become increasingly sensitive to price, service, quality, and specifically their digital buyer experience.
+If any of these elements are lacking or diverting too much, the usually tech-savvy and well-informed online business buyer is just a few clicks away from choosing a competitor.

 • E-Commerce will boost wholesale revenue: Price, product assortment and convenience will always remain important, but they are no longer key differentiators.
-As a wholesaler you need to be clear on the value you add to your customers - beyond only price and selection.
-Having a digital commerce platform in place will enable wholesalers to offer a unique, highly personalized experience.
+Wholesalers need to be clear on the value they add to their customers – beyond only price and selection.
+Those traditional differentiators are being disrupted by digital transformation.
+Wholesalers may risk to lose their customer base and sales to more digitally nimble competitors, such as Amazon Business.
+Having a digital commerce platform in place will enable them to maneuver swiftly and offer a unique, highly personalized experience via their web shops or customer portals.
+This is how they can protect their customer base and grow their business.

-• Digital sales channels attract new customers for wholesalers: A number of wholesale companies are already demonstrating how a marketplace or D2C strategy can be implemented.
+• Digital sales channels attract new customer segments: Wholesalers should think about leveraging their strengths by expanding your market reach and addressing consumers directly, either through specially created digital solutions or by affiliating with external retail marketplaces.
+A number of wholesale companies are already demonstrating how this strategy can be implemented.
 By creating online pure-play spinoffs, they are reaching out directly to consumers with competitive offers and pricing as well as value-added services.

 The focal point of a wholesale digitalization strategy should be your customers with their various needs and expectations.